 Module 12: Visual Language Models

-Syllabus on Visual Language Models — the three-component VLM architecture (visual encoder, aligner/projector, LLM backbone), how the projector maps visual tokens into LLM space, and vision-language alignment training.
+Visual Language Models — the three-part VLM architecture (visual encoder, projector, LLM backbone) and vision-language alignment training.

 Topics You Will Master